Perla, Kasaragod: Geography

 Perla is Panchayat headquarter of Enmakaje Panchayat.
 Perla town belongs to Enmakaje Panchayat.
 It is located in State Highway 31 connecting to Karnataka State Border.

 The geographical coordinates of Perla are :12° 578' 0" North, 74° 98' 0" East.

 Demographics

 As of 2011 census, Perla (Enmakaje village) had a population of 13,230 with, 6,606 males and 6,624 females.
 The population of children in the age group of 0-6 is 1,348 (10.2% of total population).
 Perla had average literacy of 88% lower than state average of 94%.
 Male literacy stands at 92.9% and Female literacy at 83.2%.

-People in Perla speak many languages including Malayalam, Tulu, Kannada.
+People in Perla speak many languages including Malayalam, Tulu.

 Climate

 Perla has a tropical climate.
 In most months of the year, there is significant rainfall in Perla.
 There is only a short dry season and it is not very effective.
 The Köppen-Geiger climate classification is Am.
 The average annual temperature in Perla is 25.1 °C. About 3820 mm of precipitation falls annually.